 The Egyptian Cobra Goddess had different names and different representations and over time acquired more and more complex history and iconography: her first image was simply that of a cobra, then of a winged cobra, or a cobra holding the Wadjet, a solar disk between its coils or in the head.

-Later it was represented as a winged snake with the head of a woman and finally with the entire body of a woman.
+Later it was represented as a winged snake with a woman’s head and finally with a woman’s entire body.
 The name also changed along with the representations: at first, she was called Wadjet and later Ua-Zit, but while the first has the meaning of “divine snake”, the second means “she who has the color of papyrus”, or green.